TheGo

 Design a pre-order functionality |

-Allow real-time location tracking |
+Allow real-time location and inventory tracking |

 Streamline food event discovery |